 Suddenly a Parrot (NN08) provides serenity and interest to a room.
 It combines bone black, blue, green, champagne chalk, red and yellow ochres to give this green its lively and vibrant character.

-The R&D team at Asian Paints studied traditional paint-making techniques and worked with naturally occurring pigments that have been used since the beginning of art history—red, yellow, purple, brown, bone black, and superfine chalk.
+techniques and worked with naturally occurring pigments that have been used since the beginning of art history—red, yellow, purple, brown, bone black, and superfine chalk.
 The pigments are sourced from around the world, including the quarries of France’s Champagne region and Ste des Ochres de France in Gargas, Vaucluse.

 With a palette of 35 different shades—each available in three variations—at your disposal, you are spoilt for choice.
 The product comes with a 10-year warranty that covers shade fidelity and film integrity.